George Li: Classical pianist prodigy, pushing forward

 If you want to make it to the top, you have to start small.
 Award-winning Chinese American pianist George Li knows that from personal experience.

-“I was 4 and a half years old when I started [playing piano],” remembered Li, guesting with the Tacoma Symphony Orchestra on Nov.
+“I was 4 and a half years old when I started [playing piano],” remembered Li, guesting with the Symphony Tacoma on Nov.
 23. “One memory that stood out was when I was young playing a simple four-hand piece with my teacher.
 I messed up and had to stop, but I was unfazed and asked to start over again, and managed to play through the second time.”

 Li grew up in Boston, and his parents are both Chinese.
 He grew up with stories of their struggles during the Cultural Revolution and felt lucky to be far removed from all that, although he did visit China twice as a child.
 He’s fluent in English and French.
 When asked if he speaks Chinese, he chuckled, “kind of.”